-Victim-survivors of violence have experienced trauma, and this can make it very difficult to talk about.
-These tips will help you work with victim-survivors respectfully and in a way that generates the best possible story for you and gives victim-survivors an opportunity for their story to be shared.
+Victim-survivors of violence have experienced trauma, and this can make it very difficult to talk about their experiences.
+These tips will help you work with victim- survivors respectfully so that you get the best possible story and give the victim-survivor an opportunity for their story to be shared.

 Talk to the experts

-Suggest that the interviewee bring along a friend, relative or support worker.
+Before the interview, explain the process and outline the areas you want to discuss.
+Suggest that the interviewee brings along a friend, relative, or support worker.

 Ask the victim-survivor if they would like to remain anonymous.

-Let the woman know in advance if you want to record the interview and ask if this is OK.
+Let the woman know in advance if you want to record the interview and ask if this is okay.

-It is paramount to maintain the privacy of women’s addresses and the location of women’s refuges.
+It is paramount to maintain the privacy of victim-survivor’s addresses and the location of women’s refuges.
 Be mindful of this when using pictures.

-Ask open-ended, non-judgmental questions that allow victim-survivors to share their stories.
+Ask open-ended, non-judgmental questions that allow the interviewee to share their story.